stevedepp/FMNIST/README.md

 | Fully connected | 17 seconds  | 14 seconds |
 | Convolutional   | 377 seconds | 23 seconds |

+    'this presentation will briefly touch upon getting hooked up to cloud computing to download data, to build models and to examine the performance of those models.'

 **Steps**